A 30-day plan you wrote yourself.

 The exact prompts used in the demos, formatted for copy-paste.
 Updated quarterly.

-A nudge with the most asked questions answered, plus what other attendees were trying.
+Halfway through the 30 days.
+A nudge with the most asked questions, plus what other attendees in the cohort actually got running.

 Private Slack of NZ owners running these workflows.
 Fortnightly host AMA, shared prompt library, somewhere to ask the question you didn't get to on the night.